Low-Complexity ADMM-Based Multicast Beamforming in Cell-Free Massive MIMO Systems

 For notational convenience, we define the concatenated channel vector between all APs and UE $k$ as $\mathbf{h}_{k} = \left[\mathbf{h}_{k1}^T, \mathbf{h}_{k2}^T, \hdots, \mathbf{h}_{kL}^T\right]^T \in \mathbb{C}^{LN \times 1}$ and the corresponding precoding vector as $\mathbf{w} = \left[\mathbf{w}_{1}^T, \mathbf{w}_{2}^T, \hdots, \mathbf{w}_{L}^T\right]^T \in \mathbb{C}^{LN \times 1}$.
 Further, we define the notation $\mathbf{H}_k = \mathbf{h}_k\mathbf{h}_k^H/\sigma_k^2$ and $\mathbf{W} = \mathbf{w}\mathbf{w}^H$.
 Utilizing the fact that $\left|\mathbf{h}_{k}^H\mathbf{w}\right|^2 = \textrm{tr}\left(\mathbf{h}_{k}\mathbf{h}_{k}^H\mathbf{w}\mathbf{w}^H\right)$, the SNR of UE $k$ in \eqref{SE} can be written as

 In this paper, we focus on the MMF and QoS multicast problems.
+An advantage of multicasting is that there is no inter-user interference, since all UEs are served using a single transmission.
 For the MMF objective, the goal is to find the multicast transmit precoding vector $\mathbf{w}$ that maximizes the minimum achievable SNR among all UEs in the system under the per-AP power constraints.
 Conversely, the QoS objective aims to minimize the per-AP powers subject to a given SNR target.
 In a multicast transmission, the minimum SNR among the UEs determines what data rate can be utilized since all UEs must be able to decode the same signal.
 Hence, the MMF and QoS objectives represent appropriate design criteria for the multicast problem.
 The SNR formulation in \eqref{SNR} is suitable to construct the SDP of the MMF and QoS multicast problems.